quintquant/jarvis/README.md

 octave:> sum(S(2,:).^2)
 ans =  0.030627
 ```
 This indeed coincides with the first two numbers obtained above.

 Note that the first variance is large because we did not re-center the data on the average across observations - therefore, the first principal component is essentially that average.
 Our variances are defined as the squared deviations from the origin.
-Note that the first variance is very large.
-This is because we have not substracted the average over observations from our data, so that's just telling us that our data set is far away from the origin of coordinates.
-We could of course have carried out that substraction when we built the function A, but then the data we were working with would look quite different from the raw experimental data.
+We could of course have carried out the substraction when we built the matrix A, but then the data we would be working with would look quite different from the raw experimental data.

 The main reason PCA is useful for our data set is because of the rapid fall in variance.
 In our example, only the first two principal components matter.
 This means that we can reconstruct any observation quite accurately with just the first two principal components.
 The function `recons` will reconstruct the `X` matrix using a specified number of principal components.
 Let us do this using 1, 2, and 3 principal components and calculate the squared deviation from the original `X` matrix:
 ```